Starting any diet can be really hard. Let alone give up carbs when you’re starting keto.

 You’re telling your body to find a new source of energy – like using fat.

 This isn’t easy for our body, so there happen to be a few side effects that happen when starting keto.
 Some people experience the effects worse than others.

 No one can tell you the exact effects you’ll experience or the severity.

-Some people might fly through the effects and be done and on to greener pastures within 3 days, but others it might take a month for their body to adjust.
+Some people might fly through the effects and be done and on to greener pastures within three days, but for others, it might take a month for their bodies to adjust.

 Now you have to decide if the greener pastures are worth it.

 What things might you experience when starting keto for the first time?

 One of the first things you’ll notice might be headaches.

 When you quit feeding your body carbohydrates, you’ll start to quit retaining water.
 This also means you’ll stop holding onto salt also.